How Does Credit Card Stacking Work?

-- You receive the cards that you qualify for and can use them as your business credit line.
+- You receive the cards you qualify for and can use them as your business credit line.
 You will get a monthly statement for each credit card and must make a minimum payment for each.
-You’re welcome to make more than the minimum monthly payment, and any unpaid balance will accrue interest.
+Likewise, you’re welcome to make more than the minimum monthly payment, and any unpaid balance will accrue interest.

 Pros and Cons of Credit Card Stacking

-Using personal funds, such as retirement accounts or home equity, is high-risk.
+Personal funds, such as retirement accounts or home equity, are high-risk.
 Banks prefer large deals with well-established companies that have a proven track record.
-Options such as merchant cash advances can be extremely expensive and can drain a business of profits before it’s even off the ground.
+Options such as merchant cash advances can be extremely expensive and drain a business’s profits before it’s even off the ground.
 Credit cards give these types of businesses access to unsecured capital at a reasonable cost and on a fast turnaround (typically, 30 days or less).

 Another advantage of credit cards is that they can serve as a safety net.
-You don’t have to use a credit card unless and until you need money, and you don’t have to pay interest on unused funds.
-As you pay down what you borrow, your amount of available credit increases.
+You don’t have to use a credit card unless and until you need money, and you don’t have to pay interest on unused funds as you pay down what you borrow; your available credit increases.
 You can’t get this same level of convenience with a traditional business loan.

 Will I Qualify?

 Consequently, most lenders offer credit card stacking only to borrowers with excellent personal credit.
-Ideally, says Todd Rowe, you should have a credit score of at least 680.
+Todd Rowe says you should have a credit score of at least 680.
 The stronger your credit, the better your rates and the larger your credit line will be.

 Your credit quality is just as important as your numeric credit score.
 You may have a good score, but if you’ve regularly been late on credit card payments in the past, banks may hesitate to approve you for a credit card.

-If you don’t have good credit, one tip from BitX is to find a personal guarantor (business partner, family member, or friend) who has strong credit.
+If you don’t have good credit, one tip from BitX is to find a personal guarantor (business partner, family member, or friend) with strong credit.
 This person promises to pay back the loan if you cannot.
-If you have a personal guarantor, their credit history will be checked instead of yours.
-In return, you can provide him or her with some percentage of sales or equity in your business.
+If you have a personal guarantor, they will check your credit history instead of yours.
+In return, you can give him or her some percentage of sales or equity in your business.

 Factors other than personal credit come into play.
-Even if you have great credit, the amount you qualify for will also depend on your business revenue.
-If you have a startup or your business isn’t generating a significant amount of revenue, the size of your credit line will depend on the income from your day job.
+Even if you have great credit, the amount you qualify for depends on your business revenue.
+If you have a startup or your business isn’t generating significant revenue, the size of your credit line will depend on the income from your day job.